-- a. the Directors of the three Combined Honours Programs; - b. three Dalhousie representatives, including the Associate Dean Academic of FOS and the Associate Dean Academic of FASS. - c.
+- i.
+The Vice-President of King's (ex officio chair); - j. the Directors of the three Combined Honours Programs; - k. three Dalhousie representatives, including the Associate Dean Academic of FOS and the Associate Dean Academic of FASS. - 1.
 Appointment Procedures: the Dalhousie Faculty Representative shall be elected by FASS according to its procedures.

-B. Functions:
+D. Functions: